Jul 13, 2026

 cd pi_coder # contains .mcp.json + .pi/settings.json

-pi``` npm install -g @mariozechner/pi-coding-agentpi install npm:pi-mcp-adapterollama pull gemma4:26bollama pull gemma4:e4bollama serve &# write ~/.pi/agent/models.json (see above)cd pi_coder # contains .mcp.json + .pi/settings.jsonpi``` ## What I asked it to build
+pi``` npm install -g @mariozechner/pi-coding-agentpi install npm:pi-mcp-adapterollama pull gemma4:26bollama pull gemma4:e4bollama serve &# write ~/.pi/agent/models.json (see above)cd pi_coder # contains .mcp.json + .pi/settings.jsonpi``` I gave Pi a detailed spec for a CLI called `brief`:

 1234567891011121314151617181920212223242526272829303132333435363738394041424344454647484950515253545556575859606162636465666768697071727374# `brief` — a terminal news briefing CLI